josegonzalez/real-aws-status/README.md

 - Grabs all the rows in the status table
 - Deletes the rows if the status image is "a-okay"
 - Increments the status image in all other cases (except when AWS already says a service is down)
+- Updates the legend to show a joke legend
+- Shows all "resolved" issues as infobox

 # todo